 - (a) A licensee on inactive status shall not perform any of the services set forth in A.C.A. § 17-12-505.
 If the licensee performs any such services, he shall be subject to discipline by the Board pursuant to A.C.A. § 17-12-602, et seq. or § 17-12-105. - (b) A licensee who complies with this Rule 13.7 shall be granted an exception to the continuing education requirement of A.C.A. § 17-12-502. - (c) To qualify for this exception, the licensee must annually pay the appropriate inactive status registration fee as determined by the Board and complete a form prescribed by the Board. - (d) A person on inactive status may convert to active status as follows: - 1.
 Complete a form prescribed by the Board and submit payment of the appropriate fee(s) (initial or upgrade) for active status. - 2.
 Comply with CPE requirements under these rules for the renewal period following reinstatement on a pro rata basis, such hours to be computed at a rate of 3 1/3 hours per month from the date of reinstatement to the end of the renewal period in which reinstatement occurs. - 3.
+Undergo a federal and state background check. - 4.
 Comply with the appropriate condition below: - (A) If inactive for less than three (3) years, the licensee must deliver documentation acceptable to the Board showing completion of forty (40) hours of CPE, qualified pursuant to Rule 13.2, for each consecutive (12) month period the licensee was on inactive status.
 For any period of less than twelve (12) consecutive months, whether alone or as part of a period exceeding twelve (12) months, the number of CPE hours shall be prorated at the rate of 3 1/3 hours of CPE per month of inactive status. - (B) If inactive for less than (1) year, the licensee will be considered not to have been inactive for CPE reporting purposes. - (C) If inactive for three (3) years or more, the licensee must develop and deliver to the Board a proposed program of CPE as specified in Rule 13.2(a) (to include four hours of accounting professional conduct and ethics).
 After the Board's approval of the CPE program, the licensee shall complete all of the CPE hours during the 36-month period immediately preceding the date of the licensee's application for active status.
-The licensee shall attach to said application documentation acceptable to the Board showing successful completion of all of the CPE hours comprising said CPE program. - (D) Applicants who have been inactive for three (3) years or more must have their experience verified by a form approved by the Board from a licensee as defined in the Act or from another state.
+The licensee shall attach to said application documentation acceptable to the Board showing successful completion of all of the CPE hours comprising said CPE program. - (D) Applicants who have been inactive for three (3) years or more must have at least one year of experience verified by a form approved by the Board from a licensee as defined in the Act or from another state.
 This experience must have been earned within the five years preceding the application for active status.
-If an individual is unable to meet the experience requirement, in lieu of this requirement the licensee may complete 120 hours of CPE in content areas prescribed in Rule 13.2(a)(1).

-13.8 -INACTIVE/RETIRED
+13.8 RETIRED STATUS